VirtoCommerce/vc-module-return/docs/return-module-guide.md

   "take": 0
 }
 ```
-There is an example of search response:
+Here is an example of search response:

 ```json
 {